German-Cobian/Art-Gallery/README.md

 ![Search results](/src/assets/Screenshot2.png?raw=true "Search results")

-It also allows for the user to select a specific artwork by clicking on it and to display more information on it ( date, type of artwork, dimensions, medium, provenance of artist, category in which the artwork is included).
+It also allows for the user to select a specific artwork by clicking on it, then goes on to display more information on that artwork ( date, type of artwork, dimensions, medium, provenance of artist, category in which the artwork is included).

 ![Artwork in detail](/src/assets/Screenshot3.png?raw=true "Artwork in detail")